 It was a rare feat to see German bands such as SODOM and RAGE on these shores as well.
 And AGENT STEEL back together playing live in 2011?
 Who would’ve thought.

 Extra respect goes out to heavyweights: DEATH ANGEL, TROUBLE, FORBIDDEN, EXODUS and last but not least TESTAMENT, for their continued lifetime Metal legacy.
 The band was to play two very unique shows while on board.
 At the first show they proved their “Thrash legacy” by playing The Legacy album in its entirety; at the second show they performed The New Order album in full!

 Many folks told me I would “grow out” of Thrash Metal or Metal in general, but at 43 I still enjoy each and every one of these bands as much as the first time I heard them.

 Thrash or Power Metal riffs will never die or fade away —at least not in my head!

 Enough of my rambling, enjoy the excellent TESTAMENT photo slide show from the cruise! - Kinger \m/

 *Special thanks to Andrei Tokarev for the amazing pics (that’s him in the last fan photo) .

-If this post got your Metal horns up, then please re-Tweet this below or spread among like-minded Metalheads.
+If this post got your Metal horns up, then please re-Tweet this or subscribe to our posts [below] or spread among like-minded Metalheads.